matiamorfati/odin-recipies/README.md

 -Learning to use git properly
 PROJECT IS DONE:
 it was quite easy i am not gonna lie. looking forward to build next projects!
 I am aware of my not really propper use of git, but i will try to polish it.
+UPDATE: new assingment add css files to the project